Indication: Biliary tract cancer, gastric, colorectal and breast cancer

 ASLAN is also collaborating with Hyundai Pharmaceuticals to develop and commercialise the drug in Korea.

-A phase 2 study in second line BTC is currently in progress.
+A pivotal trial in second line BTC is currently in progress.
 A first line study is also being initiated.
 Varlitinib has demonstrated excellent tumour shrinkage and disease control in combination with chemotherapy and as monotherapy.
 There are currently no effective approved therapies to treat BTC.

 ASLAN has successfully completed a phase 2a study in subjects with tumours that upregulate both the HER1 and HER2 proteins on their cell surface.
 This population represents 40% of gastric cancer incidences.
 The study shows good evidence of pharmacodynamic activity in gastric cancer with strong inhibition of downstream kinases and induction of apoptosis and inhibition of proliferation.